RayHightower/RayHightower.com/_posts/2014-09-09-solar-powered-parallella.markdown

 You're done!
 Plug everything in and watch your Parallella boot up.
 Note that this configuration will also power the Parallella's cooling fan.

-{% imgcap middle /images/parallella_solar_complete.jpg Parallella running on solar power. %}
+{% include image.html img="/images/parallella_solar_complete.jpg" caption="Parallella running on solar power." %}

 ###Proof of Concept
 It probably doesn’t make sense to call this a project.
 It's more of a proof of concept.
 Scaling up will cost money and time.
 But the benefits of solar energy, including cost savings and reduced carbon footprint, make this a worthwhile path to pursue.